Fashion Psychologist · Writer · Speaker

 She holds an MSc in Fashion Psychology and brings it to bear on everything from the courtroom to the cultural archive.
 Her commentary has appeared in Fast Company, Forbes, WWD, Glamour, GQ, InStyle, Elle, TODAY, CNN Underscored, Real Simple, Byrdie, and The Kit.
 She is a member of the Thinkers50 community and a columnist for ELETOM Magazine, where her monthly series The MYND Edit explores the psychological mechanics of dress.

-She covered London Fashion Week AW26 as a journalist and coaches individuals through the identity disruption that dressing can reveal — and repair.
+She covered Thinkers50 Summit, London 2025 as a journalist and coaches individuals through the identity disruption that dressing can reveal — and repair.
 She is based in London.

 Education